weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

   * Brand_4 could try cautiously increasing its price as 'well-off' segment seem to be loyal to this brand and not really affected by price.
 Most of the customers could be retained and reveneu per sale could be increased.

 ### Elasticity Modeling
+Price Elasticity, E = % Change in economic outcome of interest (Units sold) / 1% change in price
+E = Y%/P%
 #### Price Elasticity of Purchase Probability
+E = delta(Pr(purchase))/Pr(purchase) / delta(price)/price
+E = beta * price * (1-Pr(purchase))
+* The decrease in price is slow in the range between 0.5 to 1.1 and then it becomes steeper after the 1.1 mark
+* The price elasticities are all negative because the model price coefficient is negative with -2.35.
+It indicates the inverse proportionality between price and purchase probability
+* If the percent change in price is greater than 100%, the purchase probability is elastic.
+For changes less than 100%, it is inelastic (inelastic: |E|<1)
+* 1.10 point: For each increase in price by 1%, the probability of purchase will decrease by -0.69%
+* The important observation here is that an increase of 1% in elasticity leads to a decrease of less than 1%.
+Therefore, purchase probability at this point is inelastic.
+* 1.50 point: The elasticity is -1.7.
+An increase of 1% in price would translate into a decline of -1.7% of purchase probability.
+Therefore, an increase of 1% will lead to a decrease of almost 2% in purchase probabillity.
+In this case, purchas probability is elastic.
+* For inelastic values, we increase price as it wouldn't cause a significant decrease in purcahse probability
+* For elastic values, we decrease price
+* In the graph, it starts from being inelastic and then swiches to being elastic.
+This happens at the 1.25 price point.
+* Conclusion: With the prices lower than 1.25, we can increase our product price without losing too much in terms of purchase probability.
+For prices higher than 1.25, we have more to gain by reducing our price.

+Purchase elasticities by segments
 #### Price Elasticity of Brand Choice Probability
+E = -beta(own price) * price(cross brand) * Pr(cross brand)
 #### Price Elasticity of Purchase Quantity
+E = beta * price / Quantity(purchase)